-The problem seems to be with the dualism, not with explaining the interaction between the body and mind.
+The problem seems to be with the dualism, not with explaining the mind-body interaction.

-Either way, it would be useful to find a non-dualist alternative to Descartes's metaphysics, which is why we turn to Hobbes (today) and Spinoza (next week).
+Either way, it would be useful to find a non-dualist alternative to Descartes's metaphysics, which is why we turn to Hobbes (today) and Spinoza (next).